 Julie Segal Walters, author of This is Not a Normal Animal Book, lives in Washington, D.C., and is a former civil rights and First Amendment lawyer, as well as the founder of Civic Action Strategies, a grassroots organizing and democracy development company.

-Alex Segura, author of Dangerous Ends, the latest in the Pete Fernandez Miami Mystery series, is a novelist and comic book writer.
-His previous works include Silent City, Down The Darkest Street, and Blackout.
+Alex Segura, author of Dangerous Ends, the current novel in the Pete Fernandez Miami Mystery series, is a novelist and comic book writer.
+Other works in the series include Silent City, Down The Darkest Street, and Blackout (forthcoming, May 2018).

 Ray Shepard, author of Now or Never!, began his career as a middle school history and English teacher in Iowa.
 He holds a master’s degree from Harvard Graduate School of Education where he received a Martin Luther King Jr. Fellowship from the Woodrow Wilson Foundation.

 Margot Lee Shetterly, author of Hidden Figures: The American Dream and the Untold Story of the Black Women Mathematicians Who Helped Win the Space Race, grew up in Hampton, Va., where she knew many of the women in her book.
 She is an Alfred P. Sloan Foundation fellow and the recipient of a Virginia Foundation for the Humanities grant.